Small Business HR Compliance Checklist: Essential Requirements

 Maintain employment records for the legally required periods.
 Key minimums:

-- I-9 forms: 3 years after hire date or 1 year after separation, whichever is later
+- I-9 forms: 3 years after hire date or 1 year after separation, whichever is later.

 Getting Help